LuChengTHU/dpm-solver/README.md

 # DPM-Solver: A Fast ODE Solver for Diffusion Probabilistic Model Sampling in Around 10 Steps

-The official code for the paper [DPM-Solver: A Fast ODE Solver for Diffusion Probabilistic Model Sampling in Around 10 Steps](https://arxiv.org/abs/2206.00927) by Cheng Lu, Yuhao Zhou, Fan Bao, Jianfei Chen, Chongxuan Li and Jun Zhu.
+The official code for the paper [DPM-Solver: A Fast ODE Solver for Diffusion Probabilistic Model Sampling in Around 10 Steps](https://arxiv.org/abs/2206.00927) (**Neurips 2022 Oral**) by Cheng Lu, Yuhao Zhou, Fan Bao, Jianfei Chen, Chongxuan Li and Jun Zhu.

 --------------------